Who is this article for?

 To restore the files again with current permissions:

-- Open the CrashPlan app and go to Restore
+- Sign in to the Code42 app and click Restore Files.

-- Update the other restore options, if necessary
+- Update the other restore files options, if necessary

 If you don't want to restore the files again, you can update the permissions for each folder impacted by following the steps below.